Benyamain/Operating-Systems-Course/project-5a/README.md

 How do we know what fork process becomes a child of another?
 When the task switch runs on the current process fork, and we create a new fork process while under that current process!!

 How is it possible to kill the current process PID (marked by the circle), and have a child underneath it at the same time?!
 I thought the current process is the most recent newly created fork(), how can you manipulate?
 By task switching!!

+P1 is the initial process
+The fork system call be used by P1 to create new child processes with PIDs ranging from 2 to 8 After creating a child process, either the parent or the child can continue executing and perform additional fork system calls to create more processes
+The switch system call allows switching between processes, allowing for arbitrary process hierarchies by executing fork calls from different processes
+The exit system calls allow us to terminate any process, except for P1 By carefully coordinating the sequence of fork, switch, and exit system calls, it is possible to construct any desired process tree structure with a maximum of 8 nodes